EveCharbie/EyeDentify3d/paper/paper.md

 gaze behaviors and extract related metrics.
 3. Enable visual inspection of the classification results.

-`EyeDentify3D` was designed to be used is science and human performance analysis.
+`EyeDentify3D` was designed to be used in science and human performance analysis.
 It has already been used in sport psychology to analyze the gaze behavior of basketball players [@Trempe:2025], and was used in pilot studies on baseball players, trampolinists, and boxers.
-Our objective is to distribute the toolbox openly to help researchers more reliably identify and analyze gaze behaviors in real-world scenarios and promote standardization in gaze analysis, thereby improving our understanding of visual-strategy mechanisms.
+Our objective is to distribute the toolbox openly to help researchers more reliably identify and analyze gaze behaviors in real-world scenarios, which involve movements of the head, and promote standardization in gaze analysis, thereby improving our understanding of visual-strategy mechanisms.

-# Background
+# Gaze behavior identification

-For each trial recorded during an experiment, the head and eye rotations are extracted from the eye-tracking data.
+For each trial recorded during an experiment, the eyes and head rotations are extracted from the data collected by the eye-tracker and the inertial measurement unit, respectively.
-The gaze orientation (head and eye rotations combined) expressed in 3D space is then analyzed frame-by-frame.
+The gaze orientation (head and eye rotations combined) expressed over a 360° range is then analyzed frame-by-frame.
 For each frame, the pipeline applies a step-by-step classification based on the following criteria:
 1. **Invalid**: The eye-tracker has declared having low confidence in the gaze orientation measurement and considers the data invalid.
 This often happens when the eyes are closed (e.g., during a blink), the eye orientation is outside the eye-tracker's measurement range, or if the eye-tracker was not positioned properly on the participant.
-2. **Blink**: The eye openness is below the threshold [@Chen:2021].
+2. **Blink**: The eye openness is below the user defined threshold [@Chen:2021].
 3. **Saccade**: Two criteria must be met to detect a saccade.
 1) The eye movement must be faster than a dynamical threshold.
 The dynamics threshold is determined using a rolling median over a user defined window size.
-2) The eye movement acceleration must be larger than a user defined threshold for at least two frames.
+2) The eye movement acceleration must exceed a user defined threshold for a user defined number of frames.
 This ensures that the eyes are moving rapidly between two targets with an acceleration when leaving the first target and a deceleration when arriving at the second target [@Van:1987].
 4. **Visual scanning**: The gaze (head + eyes) velocity is larger than a threshold [@Mcguckian:2020].
 Visual scanning should usually be identified after saccades as visual scanning behavior would also present high eye velocity.
 5. **Inter-saccadic interval**: Our inter-saccadic interval classification was adapted from
-@Larsson:2015 implementation designed for screen-based eye-tracking data.
-Intersaccadic intervals lasting more than a duration threshold are identified between the already identified frames.
+@Larsson:2015 implementation designed for screen-based eye-tracking data by replacing cartesian coordinates (2D plane) with spherical coordinates (360° range of motion).
+Intersaccadic intervals lasting more than a user defined duration threshold are identified between the already identified frames.
 These intervals are subdivided into windows of a user defined size.
 Each window is classified as either coherent or incoherent based on the gaze movement (moving in a consistent direction or not).
 Adjacent coherent and incoherent windows are merged together to form segments.
 Then,